In this podcast, South Geldard Lawyers, Director, Brad Beasley discusses how best to deal with insurance companies.

 In recent times, Queensland has received its fair share of bad weather, in particular, flooding.
 When this occurs, so too does the exponential increase in people wanting to make an insurance claim.

-In this podcast, South Geldard Lawyers, Principal, Brad Beasley gives some tips on how to best deal with insurance companies.
+In this podcast, South Geldard Lawyers, Director, Brad Beasley gives some tips on how to best deal with insurance companies.

 Dan: With every summer, we hear of or experience first hand the harsh impact of the weather and this year has been no different with bad weather wreaking havoc across North Queensland.
 Inevitably, with any property damage resulting from these events, those adversely affected turn to their insurance company for help expecting good news but at times they don’t get it.
 Well, what do you do about it?